-The remaining 3km between the Vale of Ffestiniog and Tomen y Mur (PRNs 17546-8) follows various tracks and roads and can be followed as terraces and an agger for about 1km before the fort (Bowen & Gresham, OS ibid.).
-The latter part was assessed during the current project.
 The line of the road is fairly certain from the point where it crosses the minor road to Tomen y Mur 200m from the A470 (PRNs 17549-50).
 It is initially largely destroyed by a deeply cut modern lane leading to an old barn.
 A further 50m length of road has been severely damaged by the construction of a new barn.
 A longitudinal section is visible through the agger (Fig. 2).
 The metalling consists of small stones gravel and clay and is 10-15cm thick.
 The body of the agger appears to be about 25 cm thick and built up out of clay subsoil.
 The original ground service was not visible but the agger appeared to be more stony than the undisturbed subsoil.
 The road to the south and east of this is generally well preserved initially visible as a 5.5m wide agger running through improved pasture and then as a 5m wide terrace alongside a stream.
 There has been serious erosion in places where the stream has meandered and cut into the road.
 The terrace is best preserved in PRN 17550.
 After this point the road passes through improved pasture and is barely visible except for an oblique hollow running to the corner of the fort.
 This has been accepted as Roman by Bowen and Gresham (1967) and the OS but seems to be anomalous as it does not appear to run to a gate.
 It could be suggested that this should be assigned to a later possibly post-Roman phase.

 The line of the Segontium end of the road is mainly 'predicted' and in all probability runs, at least partially, under modern roads.
 The terrace described by Margary could merit further investigation and this could help to confirm this route.
-The road to the west of the fort is a little fragmentary but generally well-preserved although recent damage has been recorded where a new barn has been built.
+An old road, not necessarily Roman, runs from the Vale of Ffestiniog to the present day A470.
+The road immediately to the west of the fort is a little fragmentary but generally well-preserved although recent damage has been recorded where a new barn has been built.